whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-18-Emma-And-Chloe-French-Jewelry-Subscription-Box-February-2016-Review.md

 <p>When you first subscribe, you'll answer a couple of questions to input your preferences.</p>

+<p>They also have an online shop and as a subscriber, you'll receive 20% discount on everything in the shop!</p>

 <br>

 <p>And here's the Emma & Chloe box:</p>